32u2/simple-shop/_embedded/README.md

 This particular song is also available on my [SoundCloud page](https://soundcloud.com/bbest-o).

-Speaking off, if you are still reading this and you happen know anyone who has done a similar thing before, please open an Issue and leave their repo link - I'd really appreciate that.
+Speaking off, if you are still reading this and you happen to know anyone who has done a similar thing before, please open an Issue and leave their repo link - I'd really appreciate that.